Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 - LNS receives message A from LBS for the first time.
 Message is marked as `NonDuplicate` and a cache entry is created where the key is a SHA256 of the message and the value is LBS.
-- LNS receives again Message A from the same LBS.
+- LNS receives again message A from the same LBS.
 LNS checks its local cache.
 If it's a cache miss, it's marked as a `NonDuplicate` as before.
 If it's a cache hit the message is marked as `DuplicateDueToResubmission` independently of which deduplication strategy is used.

 #### Further handling of messages based on their duplication status

-**TL:DR;**
+##### Short version

 | Status | Upstream | Downstream |
 | ---|---|--- |
 | NonDuplicate | ✔ | ✔ |